-Are you new to auto insurance leads?
-Many clients at SmartFinancial started buying leads only recently, when they realized that digital distribution was the only way to bring home a paycheck during the pandemic.
+Many clients at SmartFinancial started buying auto insurance leads only recently, when they realized that digital distribution was the only way to bring home a paycheck during the pandemic.
 Many of them now boast a high conversion rate.

-SmartFinancial's emphasis is on the relationship between agent and account manager and working together to increase sales each month.
+SmartFinancial's emphasis is on the relationship between agent and account manager and the process of working together to increase sales each month.

 How Does SmartFinancial Get Auto Insurance Leads?

-SmartFinancial has a robust content marketing plan and a team of SEO writers who create articles that people shopping for insurance find useful.
+SmartFinancial has a robust content marketing plan and a team of SEO writers who create articles that people shopping around find useful.
 After finding answers to important insurance-related questions answered in the article, the readers who elect to compare auto insurance rates will fill out our brief form, which asks for all the information you'd need to generate a quote.
 Once that form is submitted that reader becomes a lead.

 What Are My Options for Insurance Leads?